Camera

 A tuple containing, in order:

-A bool indicating if the worldPoint is within the bounds of the screen
+• A boolean indicating if the worldPoint is within the bounds of the screen.

 WorldToViewportPoint

-This function returns the screen location and depth of a Vector3 worldPoint and whether this point is visible on the screen or not.
+This function returns the screen location and depth of a Vector3 worldPoint and whether this point is within the bounds of the screen.

-This function does not take in account the current GUI inset (such as the space occupied by the top bar).
-This means the 2D position returned is taken from the top left corner of the viewport.
-This means, unless you are using ScreenGui.IgnoreGuiInset this position is not appropriate for placing GUI elements.
+This function does not take in account the current GUI inset, such as the space occupied by the top bar, meaning that the 2D position returned is taken from the top left corner of the viewport.
+Unless you are using ScreenGui.IgnoreGuiInset, this position is not appropriate for placing GUI elements.

 For an otherwise identical function that accounts for the GUI inset, see Camera:WorldToScreenPoint().